FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: router bgp ASN

    Enable a BGP protocol process with the specified ASN.
 After this statement you can input any `BGP Commands`.
-You can not create different BGP process under different ASN without specifying `multiple-instance` (:ref:`multiple-instance`).

 .. index:: no router bgp ASN
 .. clicmd:: no router bgp ASN